nashville-software-school/front-end-curriculum/18-javascript-104/README.md

 ```

 So when you output `sample.counter` to the console, it was still at 0, its initial value, because we never modified it.
 Instead, you were incrementing a global variable.

+You will be learning more about `this` in future modules, but just keep in mind that its value is not the function containing it, but the context in which the function was executed.

 # Prototypal inheritance